Stanley100M/Scrappingrepo/README.md

 # Scrappingrepo
-extracting stock data from the web
+Extracting stock data from the web

-analyzing stock data
+Analyzing stock data